 - New cost-effective or tech-driven ways of minimising carbon cost of maintaining roads

 - Bringing the skills into the industry to drive the decarbonisation agenda

-Case Study: Decarbonisation on the strategic road network
+Case Study: Operational decarbonisation on the strategic road network

 - Why decarbonise construction of the Lower Thames Crossing